-(1) A brief introduction of a CEO/TMT; and the affiliated company.

-- a) The CEO/TMT in your final group project should not be discussed in lectures and case analyses. - b) You are encouraged to analyse a CEO/top manager that you admire most.

-c) Groups should analyse different CEOs/TMTs.
-The principle is "first come, first served."

-(2) An analysis of several key aspects of the CEO/TMT.
-For example,
+- (1) A brief introduction of a CEO/TMT; and the affiliated company. - a) The CEO/TMT in your final group project should not be discussed in lectures and case analyses. - b) You are encouraged to analyse a CEO/top manager that you admire most. - c) Groups should analyse different CEOs/TMTs.
+The principle is "first come, first served." - (2) An analysis of several key aspects of the CEO/TMT.
+For example, - a.

-- a.
 What contributes to their successes?
 What makes them fail? - b.
 How do CEOs/TMTs lead their companies? - c.
 How do CEOs/TMTs make strategic decisions? - d.
 What are the roles of CEOs/TMTs in mergers and acquisitions (M&As) or cross-border M&As? - e.
-Other topics such as CEO turnover and succession and executive compensation.
+Other topics such as CEO turnover and succession and executive compensation. - (3) Conclusion

-(3) Conclusion

-Submissions: Please email TA your PowerPoint slides before or on April 16 and copy the email to the Professor.
+Submissions: Please email TA the draft of PowerPoint slides before or on Jan 10 and copy the email to the Professor.
+Please submit the finalized version of your PPT slides to the TA before 10:00pm on Jan 13.